Grotta Azzurra (Blue Grotto) – Capri

 One of the most famous attractions of Capri, with an brilliant blue colour

-The Blue Grotto is located on the island of Capri, in the municipality of Anacapri, in the province of Naples.
+The Grotta Azzurra (Blue Grotto) is located on the island of Capri, in the area of Anacapri, in the province of Naples.

 It can only be accessed from the sea.